UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

   * [Install GUI version Podman Desktop](https://podman-desktop.io/docs/installation/windows-install#installing-podman-desktop).

-  The following information might help you installing Podman on Windows.
+  The following information might help you to install Podman on Windows.
 Note that you will need *Administrator* privileges.
-  * For both the command line version as well as the Desktop GUI version of Podman, you will need *Windows Subsystem for Linux (WSL) 2*.
+  * For both the command line version and the Desktop GUI version of Podman, you will need *Windows Subsystem for Linux (WSL) 2*.
 Install it as follows:
     * Open a *PowerShell (Admin)* or *Terminal (Admin)*.
     * Type: